FreeCAD/FreeCAD-documentation/wiki/FEM_EquationHeat.md

 ### Note

-For the temperature constraints it is important that they act on a face.
-Constraints set to lines or vertices are not recognized by the Elmer solver.
+Except for calculations in 2D, for all above constraints it is important that they act on a face or a body.
+Constraints for 3D set to lines or vertices are not recognized by the Elmer solver.

 ## Result